2019–2023 structural changes to local government in England: Oxfordshire

-In 2017, Oxfordshire County Council conducted an engagement exercise across the county to understand views on the possible creation of a new unitary council to replace the existing councils although this was not taken forward.
+In 2017, Oxfordshire County Council conducted an engagement exercise across the county to understand views on the possible creation of a new unitary council to replace the existing councils.
+A year later, the Government announced that the plans had been shelved.
+Despite this, the idea came under further discussion in 2020 after suggestions from the leadership of the County Council and Cherwell District Council.